Best Japanese Series on Netflix from funny series to thrillers, LGTB friendly and more!

 Another Japanese series that has been quite successful abroad is Samurai Gourmet, an easy series to watch since it has only 12 chapters of 20 minutes each and is based on the manga Nobushi no Gourmet (野武士のグルメ) by Masayuki Kasumi.

 Samurai Gourmet begins with a kind of common situation in Japan: Takeshi Kasumi is a Japanese salary man who has dedicated his entire life to work and who now in his 60s has just retired and doesn’t know what to do with so much free time.
 But then he begins to discover new restaurants in his neighborhood that he didn’t know and begins to enjoy the pleasure of eating.
-And through food he also remembers moments from his youth.
+And through food, he also remembers moments from his youth.

 5. Ossan’s Love

 Soichi Haruta is a 33-year-old man that works for a real state agency and still lives with his mother.
 Although he is looking for the love of his life to get married, he has no success with women due to his clumsy, numb personality.
-One day his mother, fed up of the situation at home, leaves him and kicks him out of the familiar house, and Haruta has to look for a new apartment to live in.
+One day his mother, fed up with the situation at home, leaves him and kicks him out of the familiar house, and Haruta has to look for a new apartment to live in.

 6. Followers